The Jäger Report (2)

 The first preliminary investigation procedure was aimed at the suspect Karl Jäger, whose name had come up during the Ulm Einsatzgruppen trial.
 Jäger's whereabouts were finally established in April 1959 by a special commission from Ludwigsburg.
 In Waldkirch a detective from the special commission managed to find out by mere chance that Karl Jäger was still alive and living in Heidelberg.
 Investigations in Heidelberg established that Karl Jäger had since 1 August 1951 been registered in Kümmelbacherhof, Schlierbacher Landstrasse 214.

 Jäger was arrested on 10 April 1959 and taken into investigative custody on suspicion of murder at the Heidelberg district court, where he was first interrogated by officials of the Baden-Württemberg federal state’s Office of Criminal Investigation (Landeskriminalamt).
 In these interrogations he didn’t deny that between 1941 and 1943 he had been an SS-Standartenführer, commander of Einsatzkommando 3 and Commander of Security Police and Security Service (KdS) for the Lithuania General District.
 Yet he denied having had anything to do with the shootings of Lithuanian Jews.
 There had been executions, for sure, but the orders for these had come "from above".
 He said that he had had to obey "because there was a war going on", but at the same time denied having issued any instructions himself.
 (Wette, Jäger, pp. 165, citing Jäger’s deposition on 10.4.1959, in: Zentrale Stelle der Landesjustizverwaltungen Ludwigsburg, 5 AR-Z 14/1958.
 Beschuldigter: Jäger, Karl, Bd.
 I, Bl.
 235-241).
-Two months later the Central Office in Ludwigsburg, why by then had taken over the investigations, had Jäger transferred to central hospital on the Hohenasperg, Jäger was detained there in a two-man cell and in the last week before his death on 22 June 1959 in a one-man cell.
+Two months later the Central Office in Ludwigsburg, which by then had taken over the investigations, had Jäger transferred to a central hospital on the Hohenasperg.
+Jäger was detained there in a two-man cell and in the last week before his death on 22 June 1959 in a one-man cell.
 He was interrogated by an official of the Baden-Württemberg State Office of Criminal Investigation, chief inspector Aedtner.
-On four days Jäger was interrogated for 23 hours; the interrogation records, 29 pages long and signed by Jäger, can be read on the THHP site starting here.
+On four days Jäger was interrogated for 23 hours; the interrogation records, 29 pages long and signed by Jäger, can be read here.

 While he could not deny the murder of the Jews in Lithuania, Jäger claimed that he had not wanted them and they had caused him much suffering.
 He tried to make believe that the massacres and liquidations had not been carried out by him but by others, especially Hamann and the Lithuanian Lieutenant Bronius Norkus.
 The murder operations had happened without any orders of his and all he had done was sit in his office, receive the reports with numbers of those executed and transmit them to Einsatzgruppe A in Riga.
 Jäger’s key exculpatory claims on pages 10 and 11 of the interrogation record translate as follows: